kevinduncan1993/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/5fHVNwK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-we have now successfully resolved the ticket.
-The ticket will now appear in the closed tickets tab.
+Once you have finally resloved the ticket you will select the resolved function and click on the post reply button.
+The ticket should then appear in the closed ticket section, like the above example.
 </p>
 <br />